ihmeuw/vivarium_research/docs/source/models/cause.rst

 Incidence rates that are estimated by the Global Burden of Disease study are measures of *cumulative incidence.* Cumulative incidence is a defined as the following:

-	- insert formatted equation for:
+	- to-do: insert formatted equation for...

 		- new cases of condition / person-time of at risk population